Ferris-geek/ferris-geek.github.io/_pages/about.md

 I graduated from Zhejiang University with a geophysics bachelor’s degree, advised by [BoYang](https://person.zju.edu.cn/boyang) and [Yixian Xu](https://person.zju.edu.cn/xyx/759477.html).

+It is a long and fun story that change my major.

 My interests includes diffusion model, computer vision and physics.

 Email: maofangyuan23s[at]ict[dot]ac[doc]cn, fangyuanmaocs[at]gmail[dot]com